ashok-rajendran/data-torture-lab/udf/README.md

 ---

 ### **nKrypt_rndm.sql**
-This UDF can be used to tokenize a column with random values, which cannot be detokenized.
+This UDF can be used to tokenize a column with random values, This is a oneway tokenization which cannot be detokenized.

 **Example:**
 ```sql